Exploring lessons in how Grocery Executives are measuring success with KPIs and measured contribution to achieving their revenue goals.

-The answers lie in being able to think like a software company while solving for a grocery business.
+The answer to the metrics conundrum may be for the regional grocer to think like a software company while solving for a grocery business.
 The ideal reality for a grocer to pursue is for customers to be online and drawn into the store while away, and when in-store, interacting online in pursuit of an ideal personalized experience.
 In light of this goal, new metrics need to be in place.
 Consider, for example, Unique Household Interactions, a measure that embraces the buying power of a consumer household in an omnichannel world.

 OKRs: Objectives and Key Results

 OKRs are goal-oriented systems used by software companies.
 Google started using OKRs in its first year back in 1999, and still uses it today.
 We use OKRs at Mercatus as well.
-Like a KPI, they are a metric based tool that creates alignment and engagement around measurable goals.
+Like a KPI, they are a metric-based tool that creates alignment and engagement around measurable goals.
 Unlike a KPI and traditional annual planning methods, OKRs are frequently set (usually quarterly), tracked, and then re-evaluated.
-With OKRs, the short-term goal-oriented measures help create a much faster cadence and do so from the ground floor up, engaging each team’s perspective and creativity.
+The short-term goal-oriented measures of OKRs help create a much faster cadence, and they do so from the ground floor up, engaging each team’s perspective and creativity.

 Consider what software companies do and apply it to the grocery industry.
 Specifically, think about what Google really is.
 It claims to be a search engine, but its primary goal is to provide a "direct response advertising engine optimized to put the right ad in front of the right person at the right time."
 Now think about what your grocery eCommerce site is.